West Ham star Manuel Lanzini escapes car crash with no injuries

 The 29-year-old was on his way to training when the accident took place.

-West Ham midfielder Manuel Lanzini has walked away from a car crash uninjured after being involved in an accident.
+West Ham midfielder Manuel Lanzini has walked away uninjured after being involved in a car crash.

-The 29-year-old was on his way to the Premier League club’s east London training ground in Rush Green when the collision took place on the A12 around 2pm on Friday, the PA news agency understands.
+The 29-year-old was on his way to the Premier League club’s east London training ground in Rush Green when the collision happened on the A12 at around 2pm on Thursday, the PA news agency understands.

 Lanzini, who was being driven by a chauffeur, was assessed by medics and suffered no injuries.